-Because much about Christianity is bad or broken, and this must first be cleared away.
+Because much about Christianity is problematic or broken and this must first be identified, cleared away, and better understandings / approaches put in their place.
 For example, I cannot hope for the notion of truth-for-me to seem meaningful so long as readers continue to believe in such false ideas as being able to read the Bible without interpreting it, or to access the Bible’s (absolute) truth absolutely.

 So where does our desire for certainty come from?
 Why do we think that we should (or even could) be neutral rather than having biases and prejudgements ?
 And why do we want to read the Bible “free” from the views of the past?

 As I’ve shown in past posts, the Bible stands against human certainty and nowhere espouses neutrality or historical independence.
-More importantly, the above are all questions about knowledge: how reliable it is and how we get it.
-And knowledge is the domain of philosophy.
+Further, it is important to note that the above are all questions about knowledge: how reliable it is and how we get it.
+And knowledge (or epistemology) is the domain of philosophy.

 Through his studies and travels Descartes found that people held all manner of contradictory beliefs.
 Nor did the number or education of people who believed something guarantee the truth of it.
 In contrast, Descartes observed that in mathematics the proper use of reason guarantees certainty about our conclusions, and so decided that reason properly applied could grant certainty in other areas of life.

-Now he had already deduced that all human have reason and that each person is equally able to apply his or her reason.
+Now he had already deduced that all humans have the capacity to reason and that each person is equally able to apply this capacity.
 So with the right method and enough practice, human beings could not only know things truly but could even master the natural world, living happier (and even longer) lives.